hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 !!!
 Dont

-We recommend not exceeding more than four key/value pairs, this can result in unnecessarily complex content with the Page Header.
-Instead, move this content into the page.
+We recommend not exceeding more than four key/value pairs; this can result in unnecessarily complex content within the Page Header.
+Instead, move this content to the page.

 ![Complex metadata dont](/assets/components/page-header/page-header-custom-metadata-dont.png)